Bodrum Ephesus Tour

 The Pleasant Discovery of Aegean Region with its Nature, History and Culture in Bodrum Ephesus Tour

-A unique historical journey in Aegean region, where you will get lost in the magic of antique cities and you will not want to return, hosting historical remains and cities from Hellenistic, Byzantine and Rome periods.
+A unique historical journey in Aegean region, where you will get lost in the magic of antique cities and you will not want to return, hosting historical remains and cities from the Hellenistic, Byzantine, and Rome periods.

 The First Stop of Our Daily Culture Tour: İzmir Şirince

-It is a village located within the borders of Selçuk District of İzmir. Şirince Village, which comes to the minds of the people when someone talks about the sightseeing places in İzmir, locates 8 km to Selçuk, 12 km.
+It is a village located within the borders of the Selçuk District of İzmir. Şirince Village, which comes to the minds of the people when someone talks about the sightseeing places in İzmir, is located 8 km to Selçuk, 12 km.
 Ephesus Antique City and 30 km to Kuşadası.
-It is a village located in the middle of ever-green hills covered olive trees, largely succeeded to preserve its original historical architecture and been very popular for the tourists in recent years.
+It is a village located in the middle of ever-green hills covered with olive trees, largely succeeded to preserve its original historical architecture, and has been very popular for tourists in recent years.

-Centuries ago, Şirince was a Greek village having a population of 1800, then it has been populated by Turks migrated from Balkan countries after Turkish-Greek Population Exchange.
-Before the population exchange, the economy of the village was based on viniculture, winemaking and olive cultivation, however after the population exchange these activities were delayed for a while in the hands of newcomers.
-With the increasing touristic attraction in the recent years, those type of production activities have started to revive.
+Centuries ago, Şirince was a Greek village having a population of 1800, then it was populated by Turks who migrated from Balkan countries after the Turkish-Greek Population Exchange.
+Before the population exchange, the economy of the village was based on viniculture, winemaking, and olive cultivation, however, after the population exchange these activities were delayed for a while in the hands of newcomers.
+With the increasing tourist attraction in recent years, those type of production activities have started to revive.
 Bodrum is one of the haunts within our Ephesus tour program.

-We have a village type breakfast at Şirince Can Restaurant in Şirince.
-After we cross the Şirince village from one end to other with the tour guide, we visit Ephesus Selçuk Virgin Mary’s House and the companions of cave/seven sleepers.
+We have a village-type breakfast at Şirince Can Restaurant in Şirince.
+After we cross the Şirince village from one end to the other with the tour guide, we visit Ephesus Selçuk Virgin Mary’s House and the companions of the cave/seven sleepers.

 Seven Sleepers